SPYG Dividend: Yield, Schedule, and What to Expect

 The bottom line on the SPYG dividend

 The bottom line: at an approximate approximately 0.5% yield, SPYG is a growth-first, low-yield fund.
 If income is your goal, dedicated dividend funds pay more; SPYG is the wrong tool for yield and the right one for total-return S&P 500 Growth Index exposure.
 If total return is the goal, the yield matters less than cost and what it holds.
-Treat the figure as a moving snapshot, not a fixed rate, and verify the current yield with State Street Global Advisors (SPDR).
+Treat the figure as a moving snapshot, not a fixed rate, and verify the current yield with State Street SPDR.

 FAQ